Varalaru: Plot

-Shivashankar, a crippled multi-millionaire, sends his spoilt son Vishnu to Thottapuram to help the poor.
-Vishnu does not want to go, but a local pizza restaurateur convinces Vishnu and his friends that the village is one big brothel.
+Shivashankar, a crippled wheelchair-using multimillionaire, has a son Vishnu who is spoilt.
+To teach him responsibility, Shivashankar sends Vishnu to Thottapuram to help the poor.
+Vishnu does not want to go, but a local pizza restaurateur convinces him and his friends that the village is one big brothel.
 Thottapuram is a sacred village and the restaurateur had purposefully deceived Vishnu and his friends.
-Also Divya and her college classmates are visiting the village.
-They come for their social activity course to improve the village's health and hygiene.
+Divya and her collegemates are also visiting the village for their social activity course to improve the villagers' health and hygiene.
 A large building is reserved for him and the girls are asked to stay in the poor families' houses.

 Vishnu and his friends arrive and start to woo the girls, whom they mistake for Thottapuram's prostitutes.
 When Divya discovers their plan, she and her friends decide to teach Vishnu and his friends a lesson.